SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

         }
     ```

-    As with the todo list component, we change the component to be exported by default, making it easier to register the route for the component.
+   As with the TODO list component, we change the component to be exported by default, making it easier to register the route for the component.

-   In the constructor, we inject the `ActivatedRoute` to read the id of the todo that we want to display in the view.
-We also inject the `TodoService` to look up the todo.
-As a side effect, after looking up the todo, we set the title and heading of the view.
+   In the constructor, we inject the `ActivatedRoute` to read the id of the TODO that we want to display in the view.
+We also inject the `TodoService` to look up the TODO.
+As a side effect, after looking up the TODO, we set the title and heading of the view.

    In the next step, we will subscribe to the observable in the template.

 3. Open `todo.component.html` and change it as follows.